dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 ## Lint

 With the dbt Cloud IDE, you can seamlessly use [SQLFluff](https://sqlfluff.com/), a configurable SQL linter, to warn you of complex functions, syntax, formatting, and compilation errors.
-This integration provides a seamless experience and allows you to run checks on your code directly within the Cloud IDE:
+This integration allows you to run checks, fix, and display any code errors directly within the Cloud IDE:

 - Works with Jinja and SQL,
 - Comes with built-in [linting rules](https://docs.sqlfluff.com/en/stable/rules.html).
 You can also [customize](#customize-linting) your own linting rules.
 - Empowers you to [enable linting](#enable-linting) with options like **Lint** (displays linting errors and recommends actions) or **Fix** (auto-fixes errors in the IDE).
-- Displays a **Code Quality** tab to view code errors and provide code quality visibility and management.
+- Displays a **Code Quality** tab to view code errors, and provides code quality visibility and management.

 ### Enable linting